purin-san/fastfetch/README.md

 ## How to Use

-1. Press the "<> Code" button and download the ZIP file
+1. Press the green "<> Code" button and download the ZIP file
 2. Unzip the file in your download folder

 All steps below are performed in the Terminal.
 You can open it by pressing Ctrl + Alt + T or searching for "Terminal" in the start menu.